turingschool-examples/self-care-center/README.md

 # Self-Care Center

 ### Abstract:
-[//]: <> (Briefly describe what you built and its features.
+[//This project]: <> (Briefly describe what you built and its features.
 What problem is the app solving?
 How does this application solve that problem?)

 ### Installation Instructions:
 [//]: <> (What steps does a person have to take to get your app cloned down and running?)